dhogeland/React-Redux-to-do-list/README.md

 It consist of:
   An App component to hold all the other components.<br>
-  A NavBar component to hold the title.
+  A NavBar component to hold the title.<br>
-  An Input component with an input field and submit button.
+  An Input component with an input field and submit button.<br>
   A NeedToDo component for rendering incomplete task with a button
-    to mark a task as completed.
+    to mark a task as completed.<br>
   A Done component for rendering completed task with a button to
-    mark a task as incomplete.
+    mark a task as incomplete.<br>

 When the buttons on the NeedToDo & Done components are clicked, it triggers an update function on the App component to set the state so